ASIC Glossary

 EAROM

-Electronically Alterable Read Only Memory Functionally similar to EEPROM.
+Electronically Alterable Read Only Memory Functionally similar to

 EEPROM (E2PROM)